AstraZeneca: Starting The Acquisition Boom (NASDAQ:AZN)

 Pascal Soriot, AstraZeneca’s Chief Executive Officer, has been in this position since October 2012.

-Around the middle of 2013, Phizer, Inc. (NYSE: PFE) attempted to acquire a then-faltering AstrZeneca.
+Around the middle of 2013, Pfizer, Inc. (NYSE: PFE) attempted to acquire a then-faltering AstrZeneca.
 Mr. Soriot was able to keep his company independent, but the company still did not prosper even as Mr. Soriot attempted to renew the company’s research and development area.

 In July of 2017, reports surfaced that Mr. Soriot was leaving AstraZeneca to become the CEO of Teva Pharmaceutical Industries in Israel.
 The reports were refuted.
 At that time, the company’s stock price was just above $30.00 per share.